Snowy Mountain

 steepness and bare rock more challenging.

-Here's Cat and Alec scrambling up a couple of slick,
+Here's Cat scrambling up a couple of slick,

 steep sections